criecm/ansible-roles/criecm.mariadb/README.md

 * `mariadb_owner`: (mysql)
 * `mariadb_group`: (mysql)
 * `mariadb_zfs_base`: ('')
-  if any, will create/set recordsize to 16K
+  if any, will create/set recordsize to 16K and create innodb-logs subdir (128K)
 * `mariadb_users`: ([])
   Users to be created, dict with keys 'priv','name','password' and 'host' password won't be updated, only set at creation